 The Alex Anest Organ Trio (originally Anest, Kendrick, & McKinney) is dedicated to finding exciting repertoire for the classic combination of guitar, organ, and drums.
 Original tunes as well as works by the likes of Duke Pearson, Emily Remler, Ernie Krivda, and Herbie Hancock have found their way into the setlist.
 The current lineup includes Jim Alfredson (Organissimo, Larry McCray) on organ and Gayelynn McKinney (Aretha Franklin, Straight Ahead) on Drums.
 The focus is on working together and connecting with the audience through improvisation, groove, and feel.
 Music should be fun to listen to as well as to play, and this trio is all about enjoying the music.
-This is a relatively new group made up of seasoned players.
-The Alex Anest Organ Trio has lately been performing around the SE MI area including dates at the Blue Llama, Cliff Bell's, Old Town Tavern, Vinotecca, 2 West, and North Star.
+The Alex Anest Organ Trio has lately been performing at clubs and festivals around Michigan and Ohio including dates in Detroit, Ann Arbor, Lansing, Toledo, Cleveland, Columbus and Dayton.

-Live at the BLUE LLAMA Vol. 2 will be released on vinyl only in mid-2023.
+Live at the BLUE LLAMA Volumes 1 and 2 are available on Bandcamp.

 Alex Anest's Electric Four is an extension of the organ trio but takes the same repertoire into more experimental territory.
 Open grooves, spacy soundscapes, and a broader pallette of tones from the guitar and keys make this group something closer to a gritty fusion of jazz and rock.
 With the addition of John Sperendi's soulful and inventive bass, Jim Alfredson moves from the organ to a keyboard/synth role.
 The goal is to not play the same old tunes in the same old way, but to really explore the possibilities that each piece presents.